TBL-UIUC/Equine-GRF-EstimationTools/Temporal Convolutional Network Model/README.md

   out_path=Path("path/to/Processed_Saved_Data/inference_dataset.pt"),
   pad_length=1000,  # optional, adjust to your preprocessing needs )

-# Fallback: invoke the script entrypoint (if it exposes a main() that accepts arg list)
-import create_inference_dataset as cid cid.main([
-  "--in-csv", "path/to/features.csv",
-  "--out-dir", "path/to/Processed_Saved_Data",
-  "--pad-length", "1000",
-])
 ```

 Programmatic example to load a checkpoint and run inference: